CoReACTER/coreacter.github.io/config.md

 Add here global page variables to use throughout your website.
 -->
 +++
-author = "CoReACTER; Evan Walter Clark Spotte-Smith" mintoclevel = 2
+author = "The CoReACTER; Evan Walter Clark Spotte-Smith" mintoclevel = 2

 # uncomment and adjust the following line if the expected base URL of your website is something like [www.thebase.com/yourproject/]